ashutoshkeshri904/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-In this project i created a responsive landing page using HTML, CSS, JS
+In this project i created a responsive landing page using HTML, CSS